Grandy Glaze: Professional career

 In September 2018, Glaze's rights were traded by the St. John's Edge to the Windsor Express in exchange for Maurice Jones.
 Days later, his rights were traded to the Sudbury Five for those of Juan Pattillo.
 On October 12, 2018, Glaze signed with the Five.
 He averaged 13.9 points and 11.6 rebounds per game in 16 games.

 In January 2019, Glaze signed with Colegio Los Leones de Quilpué of the Liga Nacional de Básquetbol de Chile.
 Glaze briefly joined the Eltham Wildcats of the upstart Australian NBL1 but was released in April 2019.
 He joined the Edmonton Stingers for the inaugural season of the Canadian Elite Basketball League.
-On July 11, 2019, Glaze had 28 points and 15 rebounds in a 110-91 win over the Guelph Nighthawks.
+On July 11, 2019, Glaze had 28 points and 15 rebounds in a 110–91 win over the Guelph Nighthawks.
 In 19 games he averaged 10.8 points, 7.6 rebounds, and 2.4 assists per game.
-Glaze briefly played for Capitanes de Ciudad de México of the Liga Nacional de Baloncesto Profesional, where in two games he averaged 29 points, eight rebounds, two steals, and 1.5 assists per game.
+Glaze briefly played for the Capitanes de Ciudad de México of the Liga Nacional de Baloncesto Profesional, where in two games he averaged 29 points, eight rebounds, two steals, and 1.5 assists per game.
 In November 2019, Glaze signed with Al Ahli in Jordan.

 In the summer of 2020, Glaze rejoined the Caballeros de Culiacán and had nine points, five rebounds, and four assists in his only game.
 On July 2, 2020, he signed with the Niagara River Lions of the Canadian Elite Basketball League.